 Tracking conflict deaths is difficult, as shown by the gap between Human Security Report (HSR) and Uppsala Conflict Data Program (UCDP) data.
 The enormity and complexity of Syria’s ongoing civil war makes it particularly hard to measure.
 However, certain regional trends are clear.
 Terrorism in aggregate has skyrocketed in countries in conflict, especially in Africa and the Middle East.
 More than 80 percent of the terrorism losses and 90 percent of the battlefield deaths occurred in eight countries: Iraq, Nigeria, Afghanistan, Syria, Pakistan, Somalia, Ukraine, and Yemen.
 Despite these conflicts, battlefield deaths on a regional and global level remain well below the tolls of the 1980s, a change the Human Security Report attributes in large part decreasing numbers of interstate conflicts and the end of the Cold War.

-We know the 2015 data will include the ceasefire in Ukraine, direct Russian intervention in Syria, and the metastasization of ISIS terrorism beyond Iraq and Syria.
-While the global death toll in 2015 will likely remain below half that of three decades ago, huge unknowns remain: Will the absence of proxy conflict help Nigeria move toward peace despite transnational terrorist ties?
+We know the 2015 data will include the ceasefire in Ukraine, direct Russian intervention in Syria, and the metastasizing of ISIS terrorism beyond Iraq and Syria.
+While the global death toll in 2015 will likely remain below half that of three decades ago, significant unknowns remain, Will the absence of proxy conflict help Nigeria move toward peace despite transnational terrorist ties?
 Will ISIS terrorism against Russia and NATO civilians prompt cooperation on deescalating Syria's civil war or prompt doubling down on preferred outcomes?
-The cost of 1980s proxy conflicts help explain why scholars like the Council for Foreign Relation's Phil Gordon have called for diplomacy and de-escalation in Syria, but past successes do not guarantee future results.
+The decline in battlefield violence is real but threatened, the crisis in Syria highlights the degree to which peace is contingent on the remission of great power conflict.
+Similarly, the rise of terrorism in Nigeria, like the one-sided violence of the Rwandan genocide during the nineties, show that the international system will need to continue to adapt to new forms of humanitarian crises.